 The Brazil Scientific Mobility Program, a competitive scholarship program, provides students matriculated at Brazilian universities an opportunity to pursue study in mostly STEM fields (Science, Technology, Engineering and Math) for up to 12 months at colleges and universities in the United States or select other countries.
 Students transfer the credit back to their degree program at their own university and return to complete their degree in Brazil.

-New York University and NYU Polytechnic School of Engineering are among the options in the U.S..
+New York University and NYU Tandon School of Engineering are among the options in the U.S..
 This is a one year non-degree program.
 Students will begin their program in either January (spring semester at NYU); or September (fall semester at NYU).
 Students may engage in a summer (May to August) internship.

 How to Apply: